|

 Another fan is recommended for the mains power supply.
 You may be able to combine

 them together and just use one.
-If possible place MAX PRO 3000 or 4025+ exciter
+If possible place MAX PRO 6015 exciter

 board and SE5000+ stereo encoder in separate compartment, isolated by a metal